david-torres/skrapa/README.md

 Skrapa is a web scraping tool designed to be as easy to use for non-technical folk as possible.
 It combines the powerful [Colly](http://go-colly.org/) library with a simple configuration format.
 Simply write out a pipeline of commands to instruct Skrapa to follow links and collect data from pages.

 To use Skrapa, download the [latest release](https://github.com/david-torres/skrapa/releases) and create a configuration file for it to follow.
+Check out the [examples folder](https://github.com/david-torres/skrapa/tree/master/examples) for inspiration.

+Run Skrapa from the command line:

+    $ skrapa --file github_stars.toml

 ## Skrapa Configuration Documentation